How to Install Thinkorswim Trading Platform on Ubuntu 22.04/20.04

 Step 2: Install Java on Ubuntu Desktop

 Thinkorswim is written with the Java programming language.
-We need to install the Java runtime environment in order to use the Thinkorswim software.
+We need to install the Java runtime environment to use the Thinkorswim software.

 Next, check your Java version.